smy1/swlab/python/README.md

 __Figure 5__: _An example of an Excel file for the join3side function._

 In Figure 5 above:
-- __Column A__ (or the parameter `children`): Contains __the name of subfolders__ in which the three camera-1, camera-2, and camera-3 videos are stored.
+- __Column A__ (or the parameter `children`): Contains __the names of subfolders__ in which the three camera-1, camera-2, and camera-3 videos are stored.
 In this example, the names of subfolders correspond to our participants' ID.
 - __Column B__ (or the parameter `main`): Contains __the name of the video camera that has the best angle of recording__.
 These names should be the same as that entered for the parameters `cam1`, `cam2`, and `cam3`.
 The video identified as the main camera will be displayed larger than the other video.
 In this example, the camera "sbr3" has the best recording angle for participant "129" while the camera "sbr2" has the best angle for participant "130".
 - __Column C__ (or the parameter `start`): Contains __the time at which the task started__ (in seconds) in the video recording of each of the particpant. _Since we have three video recordings, use the start time of camera-1._
 - __Column D__ (or the parameter `end`): Contains __the time at which the task ended__ (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter `dur` above).